JoseRoca/WinFBX/docs/RichEdit/CTextStory Class.md

 #### Return value

-The index of thye story.
+The index of the story.

 #### Result code